Ren Zhiqiang: Criticism of the Communist Party

-Ren is known for his criticism of Communist Party and government policies.
-As a property tycoon with forthright views he has been called "China's Donald Trump".
-On 7 May 2010 a protester threw a shoe at him.
-In November 2013 he threatened to sue the state broadcasting company China Central Television (CCTV) after it reported that Huayuan Real Estate owed 54.9 billion yuan in unpaid tax, and in January 2014 he referred to CCTV as "the dumbest pig on earth".
-In September 2015 he caused online controversy in China with a Weibo post criticising the Communist Youth League of China, the youth wing of the Communist Party.
+Ren is known for his criticism of the Chinese Communist Party.
+As a property tycoon with forthright views, he has been called "China's Donald Trump".
+In November 2013, he threatened to sue the state broadcasting company China Central Television (CCTV) after it reported that Huayuan Real Estate owed 54.9 billion yuan in unpaid taxes, and in January 2014, he referred to CCTV as "the dumbest pig on earth".
+In September 2015, he caused online controversy in China with a Weibo post criticising the Communist Youth League of China, the youth wing of the Communist Party.

 In 2016, he openly challenged Communist Party general secretary Xi Jinping's view that government media should toe the Party line.
 After Xi made an inspection tour of CCTV on 19 February 2016 during which journalists displayed a banner reading "CCTV's surname is the Party.
 We are absolutely loyal.
 Please inspect us", Ren posted on Weibo: "When does the people’s government turn into the party’s government?
 [Are the media] funded by party membership dues?
 Don't waste taxpayers' money on things that do not provide them with services."
-The tweet was subsequently deleted, but on 22 February 2016 state-affiliated media accused Ren of advocating the overthrow of the Communist Party.
-On 28 February, Ren's weibo accounts were blocked by the Cyberspace Administration of China (CAC), for "spreading illegal information", cutting Ren off from an estimated 37 million web followers.
+The tweet was subsequently deleted, but on 22 February 2016, state-affiliated media accused Ren of advocating the overthrow of the Communist Party.
+On 28 February, Ren's Weibo accounts were blocked by the Cyberspace Administration of China (CAC), for "spreading illegal information", cutting Ren off from an estimated 37 million web followers.
 A day later, the Xicheng District CPC Committee, where Ren's party membership is registered, vowed to punish him under party rules.
-On 2 May 2016, Ren was placed on a one-year probation within party.
+On 2 May 2016, Ren was placed on a one-year probation within the party.

-Prosecution

-In a February 2020 essay Ren criticised a speech given by Xi Jinping concerning the coronavirus pandemic, in which Ren "...saw not an emperor standing there exhibiting his 'new clothes', but a clown stripped naked who insisted on continuing being emperor".
+In a February 2020 essay, Ren criticised a speech given by Xi Jinping concerning the coronavirus pandemic, in which Ren "...saw not an emperor standing there exhibiting his 'new clothes', but a clown stripped naked who insisted on continuing being emperor".
 He said that the lack of free press and freedom of speech had delayed the official response to the pandemic, worsening its impact.

-He disappeared on 12 March.
+Arrest, trial, and imprisonment

 On 7 April 2020, the CCP Central Commission for Discipline Inspection announced that Ren was being investigated for alleged "serious violations of law and discipline".

 He Weifang said of the investigation: "It is hoped that the judicial authorities can handle this case strictly and in accordance with the law, and give a convincing demonstration of why the remarks constitute violations of the law and even crimes."

 On 23 July 2020, he was expelled from the Chinese Communist Party, paving the way for his criminal prosecution.
-On 22 September 2020, after a one-day trial, a Chinese court sentenced Ren to prison for 18 years on corruption charges.
+On 22 September 2020, after a one-day trial, a Chinese court found Ren guilty and sentenced him to prison for 18 years for corruption, bribery, and the misuse of public funds, claiming that he did not contest the charges.